vtex/faststore/README.md

 **Answer:** Each package has a workspace, so you need to add libraries like this: `yarn workspace <workspace> add <package>`
 Example: `yarn workspace @vtex/store-ui add react-modal`

+## Getting help

+If you find any issues on the project you would like to report, please create an [issue](https://github.com/vtex/faststore/issues) on the repository.
+If you have a question, idea or want to show us something cool you have built, feel free to create a [discussion](https://github.com/vtex/faststore/discussions).